We Analyzed the Future Direction of Itau Unibanco Holding S.A. (ITUB), Here is What We Found

 Itau Unibanco Holding S.A.
-(NYSE:ITUB) went up by 4.40% from its latest closing price compared to the recent 1-year high of $5.55.
-The company’s stock price has collected 1.58% of gains in the last five trading sessions.
+(NYSE:ITUB) went down by -3.95% from its latest closing price compared to the recent 1-year high of $5.55.
+The company’s stock price has collected -8.43% of loss in the last five trading sessions.
 Press Release reported on 10/14/21 that Material Fact – Payment of Interest on Capital

 Is It Worth Investing in Itau Unibanco Holding S.A.
 (NYSE :ITUB) Right Now?